Acting Supervisor of Guidance, College and Career Readiness, Grades 6-12

 The purpose of the counseling program is to promote and enhance learning for all students.
 Students will have the opportunity to achieve success in school and become contributing members of society.
 All students have the right to participate in all school counseling programs.

-The guidance program is designed to help students develop positive self-concepts and effective decision-making skills.
-Guidance counselors work with students individually and in groups, assisting with school-related and personal concerns.
+The counseling program is designed to help students develop positive self-concepts and effective decision-making skills.
+School Counselors work with students individually and in groups, assisting with school-related and personal concerns.
 They also help high school students with specific college and vocational planning and placement.

-In addition, they coordinate the standardized testing program, interpret test results for teachers and parents, and work with teachers to plan effective methods for helping students to improve in areas where they are having difficulty.
+In addition, they interpret test results for teachers and parents, and work with teachers to plan effective methods for helping students to improve in areas where they are having difficulty.